Are you ready to get wild?

 Why study Zoo & Wildlife Biology at Malone?

-- As a student enrolled in one of the few Christian (or private) universities to have a zoo and wildlife biology program, you'll have the opportunity to study under professors who are deeply committed to the integration of the Christian faith into the classroom.
+- As a student enrolled in one of the few Christian (or private) universities to have a zoo and wildlife biology program, you'll have the opportunity to study with professors who are deeply committed to the integration of the Christian faith into the classroom.

 - Small class sizes, as well as intentional and personalized advising, allow students the opportunity to make the most of their curriculum and required courses.